 Your vehicle will handle differently when towing a trailer.
-The 3 main causes of vehicle-trailer accidents are driver error, excessive speed and improper trailer loading.
-Keep the following in mind when towing.
+In order to avoid accident, death or serious injury, keep the following in mind when towing:

 - Before starting out, check the trailer lights and the vehicle-trailer connections.
 Recheck after driving a short distance. - Practice turning, stopping and reversing with the trailer attached in an area away from traffic until you become accustomed to the feel of the vehicle.